redsolver/skydroid/README.md

 4. Add some recommended Collections
 5. Navigate back to "Apps" and enjoy!

+Note: The F-Droid collection currently uses the temporary domain name `papagei`.
+It will be changed to `fdroid-app` in a few days.

 ## Video Demo

 Here's a little demo of the app and how it works: https://youtu.be/MTSrz3Jb778?t=2461